pedroheyerdahl/kellogg/README.md

 ## Data enrichment

-To run a geospatial analysis over the data, first we need to give it some geographical context.
-The only field in the dataset that represents spatial information is the zipcode.
-Luckily, Big Query has a public us zip codes dataset on geo_us_boundaries, that enables geocoding each load to a specific origin and destination in space.
+To run a geospatial analysis over the data first, we need to give it some geographical context.
+The only field in the dataset that represents spatial information is the zip code.
+Luckily, Big Query has a public us zip codes dataset on geo_us_boundaries, enabling geocoding each load to a specific origin and destination in space.

-Besides from geocoding the data, the `loads_locations` script accomplishes a few other things:
-In this step the `shipper_id` field, absent in the `zip_to_zip` table, is joined from the `accessorials` table.
+Besides geocoding the data, the loads_locations script accomplishes a few other things: In this step, the shipper_id field, absent in the zip_to_zip table, is joined from the accessorials table.
 Since the scope of the project is the analysis of ground transport, any overseas territory data is discarded.
-Consignees with inconsistent or bad zip code data are disconsidered.
-At the end of this step, the useful data drops from 82,323 loads to 76,655.
+Consignees with inconsistent or bad zip code data are disregarded.
+At the end of this step, the point count drops from 82,323 to 76,655 loads.

-Following the cleaning and enrichment, the data is finaly ready to be analyzed.
+Following the cleaning and enrichment, the data is finally ready to be analyzed.

 ## Spatial Analysis